opencog/docker/README.md

   section on the page explains how to avoid having to use `sudo` all the time.

 * The `docker-build.sh` file in [opencog](opencog) directory can be used to build the containers mentioned above.
-There are also many more.
 Run `./docker-build.sh -h` for usage instructions.